tanzhirong/Nonparametric/README.md

-# STAT 374
+# Class
-Contains all the code for nonparametric
+Contains all the code for classes